jito-foundation/ncn-template/simulation-test-detailed-guide.md

 *   Records the weight assigned to each token type
 *   Serves as the source of truth for vault and token configurations

-Note that this is only initilizeing the vault registry, the vaults and the supported tokens will be registered in the next steps.
+Note that this is only initializing the vault registry.
+The vaults and the supported tokens will be registered in the next steps.

-check out the vault registry struct [here](#vaultregistry)
+Check out the vault registry struct [here](#vaultregistry)

 ##### 5.3 Activating Relationships with Time Advancement